Photon-HDF5/photon-hdf5/docs/phdata.rst

 ----------------

 The **provenance/** group contains info about the original file that has been converted into a Photon-HDF5 file.
-This group is optional but reccomended.
+If some information is not availble the relative field may be omitted.

 - **author**: (string)
 - **affiliation**: (string)

 - **filename**: (string)
 - **full_filename**: (string)
 - **creation_time**: (string)